 Policy Work With Regard to the Red Cross and Olympic Movements

 During the ICANN Dakar Meeting in October 2011, the GNSO Council convened an informal drafting team to focus on the narrower issue of whether the RCRC and the IOC should receive special protections beyond those currently afforded to them in the Applicant Guidebook.
-This drafting team, known as the IOC-RC Drafting Team, was convened to respond to the Board’s 20 June 2011 Singapore resolution with regard to the protection of names of the RCRC and the IOC during the first round of applications (the “Singapore resolution”) and in particular, to a subsequent GAC proposal to permanently protect the RCRC and IOC names at both the top and second levels (which is described in more detail in Section IV below).
+This drafting team, known as the IOC-RC Drafting Team, was convened to respond to the Board’s 20 June 2011 Singapore resolution with regard to the protection of names of the RCRC and the IOC during the first round of applications (the “Singapore resolution”) and in particular, to a subsequent GAC proposal submitted to the GNSO Council on September 14, 2011, to permanently protect the RCRC and IOC names at both the top and second levels (which is described in more detail in Section IV below).

 In the Singapore resolution, the Board authorized the President and CEO to implement the New gTLD Program “which includes the following elements: